Parents come next week!

 We started our class with harmonic dictation today.
 That's right — your mini musicians are hearing chords!
 They recognized them right away!

-Lesson 15, our final lesson, is Station Day and parents attend again (May 3).
-We will have stations similar to Lesson 15 of Green Turtle Shells, including a recital rehearsal station.
+Lesson 15, our final lesson, is Station Day and parents attend again.
+We will have stations similar to Lesson 15 of Green Turtle Shells.

 The recital is coming up!
 Keep practicing those compositions!
 A separate email with specific practice instructions will be sent out.
 Please take the time to rehearse assigned songs at home and your child prepare for their performance.
 Keep in mind, we are not a performing group, but we do like to showcase what we have learned!